SanderGeraedts/Sanderg.nl/src/pages/en/posts/astro-showcase-generate-previews.md

 ---
-title: 'Astro Showcase, het genereren van de previews'
+title: Astro Showcase, Generating the previews
-permalink: '/en/posts/astro-showcase-generate-previews'
+permalink: /en/posts/astro-showcase-generate-previews
-lang: 'en'
+lang: en
-dutchLink: '/posts/astro-showcase-previews-genereren'
+dutchLink: /posts/astro-showcase-previews-genereren
-description: 'The last few posts have been about several issues I encountered while creating the Astro Showcase site.
+description: The last few posts have been about several issues I encountered while creating the Astro Showcase site.
 One of the coolest features I think is the preview image for each project.
-How that works, I explain in this post.😉'
+How that works, I explain in this post.😉
-publishDate: '2021-08-19 18:00'
+publishDate: 2021-08-19 18:00
-layout: '../../../layouts/blog-layout.astro'
+layout: ../../../layouts/blog-layout.astro
 ---

 The [last](/posts/astro-file-based-routing) [pair](/posts/astro-local-data-caching) of posts were all about several issues I ran into while creating the [Astro Showcase](https://astro-showcase.netlify.app) site.
 One of the coolest features I think is the preview image for each project.
 How that works, I explain in this post. 😉